San Antonio Western Heritage Parade and Cattle Drive: The Colorful Old West

 Western Heritage Parade San Antonio: Parade Route

 The parade route winds for a mile and a half through the heart of downtown San Antonio.
 It begins under I-35 near Christus Santa Rosa Hospital, mostly following Houston Street (with short construction detours some years).
-It then turns south near the Federal building to continue to La Villita.
+This year the parade route ends at the Alamo.

 What Will You See in the Western Heritage Parade and Cattle Drive?